-• To transition out of the discussion, summarize what has happened so far:
+To transition out of the discussion, summarize what has happened so far:

-Today, we explored one facet of what it means to be a leader in Alaska, and asked ourselves and each other: In what ways do we hope to teach our loved ones and community?
+Today, we explored one facet of what it means to be a leader in Alaska, and asked ourselves and each other: when are we called to act without permission?
 This is just the beginning of the conversation, and I hope you all leave here today with a desire to continue thinking, reflecting and sharing on these themes.

-- Sit in silence for one minute to allow people time to reflect. - Go around the circle one more time, with each person sharing one thing they hope idea or feeling they will be bringing with them from this conversation - Once everyone has shared, take a moment to give thanks: - Thank you first and foremost to Nathan for sharing his story with us and to Marla Williams for directing this beautiful film. - Thank you to our sponsors, the Alaska Humanities Forum and Rasmuson Foundation. - And thank you to all of you, who came to this conversation today, who listened generously, and who shared your stories.
+- Sit in silence for one minute to allow people time to reflect. - Go around the circle one more time, with each person sharing one movement, large or small, in which they hope to be a trailblazer. - Once everyone has shared, take a moment to give thanks: - Thank you first and foremost to Arliss for sharing her story with us and to Marla Williams for directing this beautiful film. - Thank you to our sponsors, the Alaska Humanities Forum and Rasmuson Foundation. - And thank you to all of you, who came to this conversation today, who listened generously, and who shared your stories.
 When you make time for events like these, you make time for your community.
 Thank you. - Ask everyone to please fill out a quick survey before they leave.
 Their feedback is critical for improving future conversations and for ensuring continued support for community gatherings like this one.
 If nothing else, please answer the "zip code" question on the form, as submitting at least that piece is a requirement of the stipend.